Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Star Witness Mic Drop

 Afroman calls one defense witness.
 One.
 It's Rhonda Grooms — the ex-wife of one of the suing deputies.
-She testifies that her former husband and his cop buddies were laughing and joking about the songs.
-That they thought it was funny.
-She also points out that her students — children — understood these were jokes.
-So why couldn't these grown adults in uniform figure it out?
-This was also, allegedly, the person Afroman was seeing.
-The courtroom must have been electric.
+She testifies that her ex-husband and his cop buddies were laughing about the songs.
+Thought it was hilarious.
+She also points out that her students — literal children — understood these were jokes.
+So why can't these grown men in uniform figure it out?
+Oh, and she was also allegedly involved with Afroman.
+The courtroom must have been absolutely electric.

 March 2026The W